civican/legisinfo/42-1/bills/C-30/bill_text.md

   **(1)** The portion of paragraph 42.1(1)(a) of the Act before subparagraph (i) is replaced by the following:

-    conduct a verification of origin of goods for which preferential tariff treatment under a free trade agreement, other than **a free trade agreement referred to in subsection (1.1)**, is claimed
+    conduct a verification of origin of goods for which preferential tariff treatment under a free trade agreement, other than a free trade agreement referred to in subsection (1.1), is claimed

   **(2)** Subsections 42.1(1.1) and (2) of the Act are replaced by the following:

-    **(1.1)** Any officer, or any officer within a class of officers, designated by the President for the purposes of this section, or any person, or any person within a class of persons, designated by the President to act on behalf of such an officer, may, subject to any prescribed conditions, conduct **any of the following**:
+    **(1.1)** Any officer, or any officer within a class of officers, designated by the President for the purposes of this section, or any person, or any person within a class of persons, designated by the President to act on behalf of such an officer, may, subject to any prescribed conditions, conduct any of the following:

       a verification of origin of goods for which preferential tariff treatment under CEFTA is claimed, by requesting in writing that the customs administration of the EFTA state of export conduct a verification and provide an opinion as to whether the goods are originating within the meaning of Annex C of CEFTA;

       a verification of origin of goods for which preferential tariff treatment under CETA is claimed, by requesting in writing that the customs administration of the EU country or other CETA beneficiary of export conduct a verification and provide a written report as to whether the goods are originating within the meaning of the Protocol on Rules of Origin and Origin Procedures of CETA.

-    **(2)** If an exporter or producer of goods that are subject to a verification of origin under paragraph (1)(a) fails to comply with the prescribed requirements or, in the case of a verification of origin under subparagraph (1)(a)(i), does not consent to the verification of origin in the prescribed manner and within the prescribed time, preferential tariff treatment under a free trade agreement, other than **a free trade agreement referred to in subsection (1.1)**, may be denied or withdrawn from the goods.
+    **(2)** If an exporter or producer of goods that are subject to a verification of origin under paragraph (1)(a) fails to comply with the prescribed requirements or, in the case of a verification of origin under subparagraph (1)(a)(i), does not consent to the verification of origin in the prescribed manner and within the prescribed time, preferential tariff treatment under a free trade agreement, other than a free trade agreement referred to in subsection (1.1), may be denied or withdrawn from the goods.

   **(3)** The portion of subsection 42.1(3) of the Act before paragraph (b) is replaced by the following:

-    **(3)** Preferential tariff treatment under **a free trade agreement referred to in subsection (1.1)** may be denied or withdrawn from the goods **in any of the following circumstances:**
+    **(3)** Preferential tariff treatment under a free trade agreement referred to in subsection (1.1) may be denied or withdrawn from the goods in any of the following circumstances:

-      **in the case of** CEFTA, if the EFTA state of export fails to conduct a verification or provide an opinion as to whether the goods are originating;
+      in the case of CEFTA, if the EFTA state of export fails to conduct a verification or provide an opinion as to whether the goods are originating;

       in the case of CETA, if the EU country or other CETA beneficiary of export fails to conduct a verification or provide a written report as to whether the goods are originating;